 Capaum Pond Road

-The 1881 Coffin Reunion that engendered interest in the homestead of Jethro and Mary Coffin led to a search for the house site of Tristram Coffin (1609–81), one of the original proprietors and the progenitor of the Coffin family in America.
+In 1879, Owen Tristram Coffin of Peekskill, New York, and Charles G. Coffin of Nantucket funded the erection of a monument to mark the supposed site of the house of Tristram Coffin, one of the original proprietors and the progenitor of the Coffin family in America.

-Tristram Coffin came to America from Devonshire, England, in 1642.
-In 1659, he joined eight other men from Merrimack Valley towns to purchase the island of Nantucket from Thomas Mayhew, who had secured the island from the English throne in 1641.
+Tristram Coffin (1609–1681) came to America from Devonshire, England, in 1642.
+In 1659, he joined eight other men from the Merrimack Valley towns in purchasing land rights to parts of Nantucket from Thomas Mayhew, who had secured rights to the island from the English crown in 1641.
 Coffin was appointed the first chief magistrate of Nantucket.
 He and his wife, Dionis, had five sons who perpetuated the Coffin family name.
 Their daughter, Mary, married Nathaniel Starbuck and became known as “Great Mary” for her leadership in the early community and her conversion to Quakerism.

 Banner image of Tristram Coffin Homestead Site Marker, ca. 1880s.
 (GPN3205)